rdetpradit/gettingandcleaningdata/README.md

 Raw Data
 --------
-   The raw data used in the project is in the subdirectory "UCI HAR Dataset".
+   The raw data used in the project is downloaded into the "UCI HAR Dataset" directory by the run_analysis script provided it doesn't already exist.
 The text files in that directory explain the raw data structure.
 Start with README.txt.
-The file downloadData.R contains a script for downloading the raw data from its original source.
+Subsequent execution of the run_analysis script will use the existing data.

 Analysis Script and Tidy Dataset
 --------------------------------